The-Programming-Collective/Project-Scaffolder/webapp/controllers/engine/templates/frontend/angular/frontend-angular/README.md

-# Getting Started with Scaffolder Angular app 🧑‍💻
+# Getting Started with Scaffolder Angular app :technologist:

 This project was generated with Scaffolder and [Angular CLI](https://github.com/angular/angular-cli) version 18.0.7.